CLARIAH/mediasuite-info/docs/faq/what-data.md

 **The Netherlands Institute for Sound and Vision**

 - The audio-visual collection (most resources can be played via The Media Suite.
-In Version 3 this requires an additional step -see [[FAQ: Can I play/view all the resources...]] )
+In Version 3 this requires an additional step (see [FAQ: Can I play/view all the sources that I find via the Media Suite?](http://mediasuite.clariah.nl/documentation/faq/howto-play-view)).
 - The television collection (same as above for access to the resources)
 - The radio collection (same as above for access to the resources)